GoogleChrome/web.dev/src/site/content/en/fast/codelab-serve-modern-code/index.md

 ## Using ES Modules with Babel

-In order to have separate `@babel/preset-env` settings for the two versions of the application, remove the `.babelrc` file.
+To have separate `@babel/preset-env` settings for the two versions of the application, remove the `.babelrc` file.
 Babel settings can be added to the webpack configuration by specifying two different compilation formats for each version of the application.